jdan/tinman/README.md

 * **route** allows you to completely override this and use whatever route you'd like (`/path/to/my/article`)

+You can include any custom options you'd like (i.e. `color: red`) in your YAML Front Matter, and recall it from a custom template.

 ## Templates

 Tinman uses [EJS](http://embeddedjs.com/) templates and includes the